BenayounP/AndroidMovieDataBase/documentation/meta/WhyThisProject.md

 You can also have a real complex app from Google team that do that: [Now In Android](https://github.com/android/nowinandroid).

-But..it's a complex project with 21 gradle modules.
+But..it's a complex project with 21 Gradle modules.

 So my objective is to create the simplest project that helps you understand how they work together and to use it at a template.